SystemsApproach/private5g/software/start.rst

    root@host:/workdir#

-This shows that you are running as root in the context of the container, with ``/workdir`` as your current directory.
+This prompt indicates that you are running as root in the context of the container, with ``/workdir`` as your current directory.
 This is the same directory you were in when you invoked ``make``, but it is now the root of the containerized environment.
 You cannot see your actual home directory (including your ``.ssh`` directory), without first exiting the container.
 To do that, type either ``exit`` or ``^D`` (Control-D).

-Every time you invoke a Make command from here on, it is assumed to be from this context (with this prompt).
-Because there are other commands you will want to execute—for example, to inspect various aspects of what you've just deployed—we recommend having two terminal windows open on your server: one running the Ansible container (with prompt ``root@host:/workdir#``) and one running your regular login environment (which we designate with prompt ``$``).
+Every time you invoke a Make command from here on, it is assumed to be from this container (with this prompt).
+Because there are other commands you will want to execute—for example, to inspect various aspects of what you've just deployed—we recommend having two terminal windows open on your server: one running the Ansible container (with prompt ``root@host:/workdir#``) and one running your regular login shell (which we designate with prompt ``$``).

 Many of the tasks specified in the various Ansible playbooks result in calls to Kubernetes, either directly (via ``kubectl``) or indirectly